Creating a table with Ninja Tables is simple and fast!

 Table Rows #

-- Initially, in the Table Rows tab, you will find only a button which is Add Column button, to create columns.
+- Initially, in the Table Rows tab, you will find only the Add Column button, to create columns.
+And several other tabs to configure the table.
+We’ll get to that later.

-- After clicking on the button, an Add Table Column popup will appear with Column Name & Column Key.
-Fill up the form, then.
+- After clicking the button, an Add Table Column popup will appear with Column Name and Column Key.

-- After creating a column, you will get two buttons in the top right corner of the page.
-One is for creating columns, and another is for inputting data into the created columns.
+- After you hit the blue button below to “Add Column,” you will get two buttons in the top right corner of a new window.
+One is for creating columns, and another is for the data input into the columns.

-- You can use any cell to search in the Search Field and find the rows you’re looking for.
+- Here you have Bulk Actions, Compact View, and Sort Manually options.
+You can use the Search Field to find the rows you’re looking for.

 - You may quickly drag and drop your rows and arrange them as needed by enabling the Sort Manually option.